The Best Places to Find Freelance Writing Jobs for Beginners

 So, I decided to research and make a list of 28 places you can find freelance writing jobs for beginners to make the job search a little easier.

 I don’t think that content mills are the best places to find writing jobs, but I included them in this list.
-They don’t pay well and certainly aren’t the way to make ginormous amounts of money even if you find a lot of clients.
+They don’t pay well and certainly aren’t the way to make a good living writing online.

 How to Find Freelance Writing Jobs for Beginners